honeypieio/shrubcoop.org/content/working-groups/food-sharing-hub.md

 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1621335519/shrubcoop.org/media/Food_Sharing_Edinburgh_easkx6.png"

 +++
 Each year, **one-third** of all food produced for human consumption worldwide goes to waste.
-This is approximately 1.3 billion tonnes. _(FAO, 2019)._ In central Edinburgh, **27.1 tonnes** of food goes to waste every week - that's the equivalent of roughly **54,000 meals** unnecessarily thrown in the bin. _(Zero Waste Edinburgh, 2017)._
+This is approximately 1.3 billion tonnes. _(FAO, 2019)._ In central Edinburgh, **27.1 tonnes** of food goes to waste every week - that's the equivalent of roughly **54,000 meals** unnecessarily thrown in the bin _(Zero Waste Edinburgh, 2017)._

 The Food Sharing Hub is **Scotland’s first rescued food shop** and exists to save surplus food from supermarkets from an unnecessary fate in the bin.